Jeshibu/Playnite-wiki/Known-Issues.md

 ### UI stuttering when scrolling large lists

 Usually caused by slow hard drive or if GPU acceleration is disabled.
 To mitigate issue make sure that GPU acceleration is enabled and try to enabled `Asynchronous image loading` option.
 Some improvements are also planned in issue #454

+### AuthorizationManager check failed error at startup

+If you are using portable version of Playnite then Windows may be blocking loading of some script files.
+Go to Playnites program folder, under `Scripts` subfolder locate script files reporting AuthorizationManager error, open file properties (via right-click on the file) and unblock the files.